astromar96/pokemon-browser/README.md

 2. Deploy the `dist` directory to Netlify
 3. Configure redirects (already in `netlify.toml`)

+⚠️ **Note**: There is currently an issue with the CI/CD automated deployment to Netlify via GitHub Actions.
+Manual deployment is recommended until the issue is resolved.
+The CI workflow (`.github/workflows/ci.yml`) is configured but may require troubleshooting of Netlify authentication tokens or site configuration.

 ### Other Platforms
 The built application in the `dist` directory can be deployed to any static hosting service:
 - **Vercel** - Zero-config deployment